deep-entertainment/egoventure/docs/getting_started.md

 ## Setting up

 It's recommended to first set the game name in the project settings.
 Click on the *Project* menu, then on *Project Settings...*.
-On the left side, select the section *Config* under *Application* and change the *Name* and *Description* fields so they match your game.
+On the left side, select the section *Config* under *Application* and change the *Name* and *Description* fields so that they match your game.
 This way, you can easily identify your game in the project manager when you start Godot.

 ![Project settings](images/gettingstarted/projectsettings.png)